seattlerb/vlad/README.txt

 == SPECIAL THANKS:

-* First, of course, to capistrano.
+* First, of course, to Capistrano.
 For coming up with the idea and providing a lot of meat for the recipes.
 * Scott Baron for coming up with one of the best project names evar.